Investment Fraud Definition

 If you have other questions that weren’t answered on this page and you have yet to schedule a complaint review, you can do so by reaching out to one of our experienced investment fraud lawyers.
 Call us today at 855.294.1672 to arrange a time to speak with one our attorneys.

 Contact an Investment Fraud Attorney at Wolper Law Firm, P.A.

 If you’ve already lost money due to investment fraud, we may be able to help you recover your losses.
 Contact our investment fraud attorneys to understand your options.
 To steer clear of investment fraud in the future, learn how to recognize potentially fraudulent investment offers.

 We offer a free consultation where you can speak to our team of investment fraud attorneys.
 You will learn about your options and what we can do for you.
 We have a 99% success rate and will aggressively fight for you.
 Our knowledge, experience, and professionalism are what make the difference.
 Contact us today at 954.406.1231 / 800.931.8452 to get your free consultation.

-”I had contacted Wolper Law Firm to help me recover losses from a former investment firm.
+”I had contacted Wolper Law Firm, P.A. to help me recover losses from a former investment firm.
 I was fortunate to have Matt take on my case.
 Matt, and his whole legal team, were always pleasant , helpful and prompt.
 Emails and any concerns I had were handled almost immediately and I received the compensation i needed.
 I highly recommend Matt and this law firm.” – linda kelderhouse (Google Review)